Stormwater network

 Upload final documents online

-List of licensed contractors(PDF, 142KB)
+List of registered and licensed contractors(PDF, 181KB)

 Currently stormwater is not treated or screened after it enters the network.
 What goes down the drain goes to the harbour and out to sea.
 Any contaminants will affect the quality of the water and may harm plants and animals.